1technophile/OpenMQTTGateway/docs/use/boards.md

 `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306 -m '{"display-metric":false}'`

 Please note that it may take several seconds/display updates for the units to change.
 This is due to the queueing of messages for display.

+### Flip Display 180 degrees

+This allows you to rotate the display 180 degrees.
+Can be set at compile time or during use, defaults to true.

+The compiler directive is `-DDISPLAY_FLIP=false`

+The mqtt command to change display orientation is:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306 -m '{"display-flip":false}'`

+Please note that it may take several seconds/display updates for the display to change.
+This is due to the queueing of messages for display.

+### Display OpenMQTTGateway Logo when Idle

+When this option is enabled the OLED display will show the OpenMQTTGateway Logo when it is idle.
+Defaults to false

+The compiler directive is `-DDISPLAY_IDLE_LOGO=true`